 “Thank you for our amazing cake!”

-Last year I was approached by Susan Stone, principal of Stone Event Planning, a bespoke event planning company based in Boston known for their exquisite events, to create a cake for her clients.
+Last year I was approached by Gabrielle Stone, principal of Stone Event Planning, a bespoke event planning company based in Boston known for their exquisite events, to create a cake for her clients.
 I worked closely with Lily & Steve, a lovely & very accomplished young couple, to create a wedding cake centerpiece for their wedding reception at the Boston Public Library.
 We chose to highlight the groom’s Hawaiian heritage by creating a multi-tier cake with a lavish cascade of colorful tropical flowers, which offered a contrast to the mostly green & white palette used throughout the event.

 I find the monochrome palette to be classical and elegant.
 A closeup of the beautiful bride and her bouquet, created by New Leaf Flores.

 After their beautiful wedding ceremony at Boston Trinity Church, the striking couple enjoyed a stroll on a gorgeous summer day, before arriving at their reception at the Boston Public Library, masterfully planned and executed by Stone Event Planning.